kevinmcaleer/pico_plotter/README.md

-# pico_plotter
+# MicroPlotter

-Raspberry Pi Pico based plotter
+A simple Raspberry Pi Pico-based plotter using MicroPython.

+---